Water metering can provide the following benefits:

 Why is the RDCK initiating metering in my water system?

-In many Regional District Water Systems, low stream flows or low levels in water storage reservoirs have been experienced over the summer months.
+In many Regional District Water Systems, low stream flows or high water demands can result in low levels in water storage reservoirs during hot, dry weather.
+High water demands can be the result of outdoor watering, wtaer wastage or leakage, particularly in aging water systems.
+An emerging concern is low aquifer levels during drought for some water systems on well source water.
+Increasing water system capacity is often not economically feasible or possible if low stream flows or acquifer levels are a concern.
 All Regional District Water Systems are subject to Stage 1 water conservation measures during these months, with some systems going to Stage 2 or 3.
-We have had good compliance with these measures; however metering will help reduce peak demands.
+We have had good compliance with these measures; however metering will help reduce peak demands by promoting water conservation and identification of water leakage and/or wastage.
 A reduction in overall water demand will also result in a longer lifespan of equipment.

 Why don’t you just fix the leaks instead of implementing metering?